crowbait/GnomeDistort-2/README.md

 ---

 ## Themes
-GnomeDistort 2 comes with a variety of themes (maybe more in future updates) and are accessible via click on the gnome:
+GnomeDistort 2 comes with a variety of themes (maybe more in future updates) which are accessible via click on the gnome:
 <div align="center">
     <img src="Assets/screenshot.png" width="30%" />
     <img src="Assets/screenshot_basalt.png" width="30%" />